-"RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions, if any, of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re- enactment(s) thereof, for the time being in force), the remuneration payable to M/s.
+"RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions, if any, of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof, for the time being in force), the remuneration payable to M/s.
 S.S.
-Zanwar & Associates, Cost Accountants (Firm Registration No. 100283), who have been appointed by the Board of Directors of the Company as the Cost Auditors of the Company, to conduct the audit of the cost records for the financial year ending March 31, 2023, amounting to Rs.
-1,30,000/- per annum (Rupees one lakh thirty thousand only) plus applicable taxes and reimbursement of out-of-pocket expenses incurred in connection with the cost audit, be and is hereby ratified."
+Zanwar & Associates, Cost Accountants (Firm Registration No. 100283), who have been appointed by the Board of Directors of the Company as the Cost Auditors of the Company, to conduct the audit of the cost records for the financial year 2023-24, amounting to ₹ 1,50,000/- per annum (Rupees one lakh fifty thousand only) excluding applicable taxes and out-of-pocket expenses, if any, incurred in connection with the cost audit, be and is hereby ratified."

-RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorised to do all acts and take all such steps as may be necessary, proper or expedient to give effect to this resolution."
+RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorised to do all the acts and take all such steps as may be necessary, proper or expedient to give effect to this resolution."

-Place: Secunderabad Date: 03/08/2022 K. Jhansi Laxmi Company Secretary MNo: A16577
+Place: Secunderabad Date: September 01, 2023 K. Jhansi Laxmi Company Secretary MNo: A16577